POSTECH-CVLab/PyTorch-StudioGAN/README.md

 **StudioGAN** is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
 StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.

 #  Features
-- Extensive GAN implementations using PyTorch
+- Extensive GAN implementations using PyTorch.
-- The only repository to train/evaluate BigGAN and StyleGAN2 baselines in a unified training pipeline
+- The only repository to train/evaluate BigGAN and StyleGAN2 baselines in a unified training pipeline.
-- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, CUB200, and ImageNet datasets
+- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, CUB200, and ImageNet datasets.
-- Provide pre-trained models that are fully compatible with up-to-date PyTorch environment
+- Provide pre-trained models that are fully compatible with up-to-date PyTorch environment.
-- Easy to handle other personal datasets (i.e. AFHQ, anime, and much more!)
+- Easy to handle other personal datasets (i.e. AFHQ, anime, and much more!).
-- Better performance and lower memory consumption than original implementations
+- Better performance and lower memory consumption than original implementations.
-- Support seven evaluation metrics including iFID, improved precision & recall, and density & coverage
+- Support seven evaluation metrics including iFID, improved precision & recall, and density & coverage.
-- Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, Wandb Visualization, and other analysis methods
+- Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, Wandb Visualization, and other analysis methods.

 #  Implemented GANs